 Cage and rack washers – avoid horizontal runs, do not use laboratory terminal airflow units.

-Each animal room exhaust shall be equipped with a duct mounted filter rack typically in exhaust grille style filter frames.
-Discuss with CAR.
+Each animal room exhaust shall be equipped with a filter rack at wall typically in exhaust grille style filter frames.
+Discuss with MSU CAR.

 Wet exhaust ductwork serving sterilizers, autoclaves, and cage washers shall be constructed of stainless steel, and be pitched toward the source of moisture generation.
 Drainage shall be provided in these systems.